oddui/r-Roms-Megathread/docs/index.md

 **Note about Achive Files (`.zip`/`.7z`/`.rar`):**

 These files are not ROMs themselves, to use them, you must extract them.
 7-Zip is used to extract these files, to install it, download a setup exe from [here](https://www.7-zip.org/) and run it.
-You should be taken through the installation setup., to use 7-Zip after it's done installing, you can either double click on your downloaded archive file or right click on the file and select `7-Zip -> Extract Files`.
+You should be taken through the installation process.
+To use 7-Zip after it's done installing, you can either double click on your downloaded archive file or right click on the file and select `7-Zip -> Extract Files`.

 ## <br/>**Ublock Origin**